NSO-developer/nso-gitbook/administration/management/high-availability.md

 In this case, a node located without a peer in the same data center might experience increased latency due to the requirement for acknowledgments from at least one node in the other data center.

 To address this, HA Raft provides the `/ncs-config/ha-raft/passive` setting.
-When this setting is enabled (set to 'true'), it prevents the node from assuming the candidate or leader role.
+When this setting is enabled (set to `true`), it prevents the node from assuming the candidate or leader role.
 A passive follower still participates by voting in leader elections.

-Note that the passive parameter is local to the node, meaning other nodes in the cluster are unaware that a particular follower is passive.
+Note that the `passive` parameter is local to the node, meaning other nodes in the cluster are unaware that a particular follower is passive.
 Consequently, it is possible to initiate a handover action targeting the passive node, but the handover will ultimately fail at a later stage, allowing the current leader to retain its position.

 ### Migrating From Existing Rule-based HA <a href="#d5e4714" id="d5e4714"></a>